 Also common in the puddles were the Green Paddy Frog

-Near those puddles was a motorcycle parking lot, and this juvenile Red-tailed Pipe Snake was moving right through the dirt lot at night.
+Near those puddles was a motorcycle parking lot, and this juvenile Red-tailed Pipe Snake was moving through the dirt lot at night.

 The habitat it was found in:

 Some Asian Grass Frogs were mating in a temporary puddle in full view of everyone on the street

 Also on the street were Common Indian Toads

 and Asian Painted Frogs.
 I found this one by searching out the source of some extremely loud calls.
 These frogs sound like a bull.